Consider using tax-advantaged accounts to help lower your tax bill.

-Even in the wake of such complex tax provisions, the key to lowering your tax bill is really quite simple: Report lower taxable income.
-Since few of us actually want to earn less, the next best strategy is to stash as much income as you can into tax-advantaged accounts.
-If you haven’t contributed the maximum amount to a qualified retirement plan at work throughout 2017, consider adding money before it is too late.
+Even in the wake of complex tax provisions, a key to lowering your tax bill is really quite simple: Report lower taxable income.
+Since few of us actually want to earn less, the next option is to stash as much income as you can into tax-advantaged accounts.
+If you haven’t contributed the maximum amount to a qualified retirement plan at work throughout 2019, consider adding money before it is too late.

 - Consider making additional salary deferrals if you are eligible to participate in an employer supplemental employee retirement plan (SERP).
 This will enable you to further maximize contributions to reduce your taxable income now and defer more compensation into later years when your tax rate may be lower.